Phases of the penetration testing process

 Key takeaways

-Phases of the penetration testing process are planning and reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting
+Phases of the penetration testing process are planning, reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting

 References